w3c/wg-effectiveness/process.md

 For more information on confidentiality levels, the rules on sharing confidential data and changing confidentiality level please see the [W3C Process Document](https://w3c.github.io/w3process/#confidentiality-levels).

+## "Call for Exclusions" detailed in the W3C Patent Policy